Programmer-Network/ajv/README.md

-# Programmer-Network-AJV
+# Programmer Network AJV

-Isomorphic Library that contains Custom AJV Keywords, Formats and AJV Validation Schemas used in PN's Client and API.
+Isomorphic Library that contains Custom AJV Keywords, Formats and AJV Validation Schemas used in Programmer Network's Client and API.